matthiasjost/dotnet-content-creators/README.md

 * :open_book: Book authors
 * :receipt: Free or paid conntent

-No matter if huge or a small following: The quality matters.

-Please add your favourite creators!
+:world_map: The country actally doesn't matter as well, but I thought it is a nice way to divide the list in sections and to challenge everyone to find good creators from all countries.

 All creaters listed here also create content in Englihs or only create content in English.

-The country actally doesn't matter as well, but I thought it is a nice way to divide the list in sections and to challenge everyone to find good creators from all countries.

 ## :calendar: 2022